aevyrie/tolstack/README.md

 ## Overview

-TolStack is a tolerance analysis application for building and analyzing 1D geometric tolerance models.
+TolStack is an open source tolerance analysis application for building and analyzing 1D geometric tolerance models.
 The goal of this tool is to make tolerance stackup analysis fast, easy, and error free.
 Built as a learning project with Rust using [`iced`](https://github.com/hecrj/iced).

 [Read the TolStack user guide](https://aevyrie.github.io/tolstack/book/)